 “And we’re happy that we are now able to officially confirm New Zealand as our home for our series based on stories from J.R.R.
 Tolkien’s The Lord of the Rings.

 “We are grateful to the people and the government of New Zealand and especially Auckland for supporting us during this pre-production phase.
 The abundant measure of Kiwi hospitality with which they have welcomed us has already made us feel right at home, and we are looking forward to deepening our partnership in the years to come.”

 Good news for Tourism New Zealand, then.

-What will the Amazon Lord of the Rings TV series be about?
+Amazon Lord of the Rings TV series plot

 Rather than being a straight remake of the Lord of the Rings books, viewers of the TV version can expect a “more Silmarillion” show, according to Frodo Baggins star Elijah Wood.

 “It sounds more Silmarillion era.
 Not to get nerdy, but it’s the Second Age of Middle Earth.”

 Amazon has revealed that the series will be set during the 3,441-year period before the events of The Fellowship of the Ring.
 In the JRR Tolkien timeline, this is known as the Age of Númenor, or the Second Age.
 They have also released a synopsis for what it will be about!